Explore your interests before college

 How will you be graded?
 What are assignments like?
 How much time do you get to turn around a project?
-When do you find out if you're accepted?Find answers to your questions
+When do you found out if you're accepted?Find answers to your questions

 We offer need-based pre-college program scholarships in each cohort to students who need assistance with the program cost.
 The scholarship application is a part of the overall program application.

 If you would like to be considered for a scholarship but you:

 - haven't applied to the program, complete your application now.
 The scholarship application is included.

 - applied to the program and didn't fill out a scholarship request, reach out to us at firstname.lastname@example.org for assistance.